-The transmission is mounted to your engine to transfer the rotational force of your crankshaft to the drive axles.
-The MINI brand was the first to transversely mount the transmission to maximize interior space in their front wheel drive (FWD) subcompact cars.
-This transversely mounted transmission is called a transaxle.
+The transmission is on your engine to transfer the rotational force of your crankshaft to the drive axles.
+The MINI brand was the first to transversely mount the transmission to maximize interior space in their front-wheel drive (FWD) subcompact cars.
+This transversely on the transmission is a transaxle.
 The transaxle has become the standard for many FWD vehicles today.

 Role of the Differential

 A transmission has a drive shaft that connects to a differential gearbox.
 The differential transfers varying degrees of rotational force to each wheel.
 A transaxle also has a differential but encased within the unit itself.
 A differential is necessary because each wheel rotates at different speeds while turning.
-Your differential may start to whine or wear prematurely if you fail to change the gear oil using the factory recommended brand or specifications.
+Your differential may start to whine or wear prematurely.
+That is, if you fail to change the gear oil using the factory-recommended brand or specifications.

 An electronically controlled transmission upgrades the valve body of mechanically controlled transmissions with computer-controlled solenoids.
 The solenoids activate various hydraulic circuits to divert pressure into particular clutch packs.
 The electronic controls also rely on speed sensors.
 The sensors provide data to the transmission computer in order to calibrate the ideal settings for particular driving modes.

 It is dicey to power flush transmission fluid.
 The problem is that flushing the fluid can dislodge particles that interfere with the sealing of precisely fitted hydraulic circuits.
-Many transmissions today are sealed and unserviceable because they are filled with a high-quality transmission fluid that lasts the life of the vehicle.
+Many trans today are seal and unserviceable because they are filled with a high-quality trans fluid that lasts the life of the vehicle.
 When there is a problem with the transmission, it is cheaper to install a brand-new or remanufactured replacement due to the complexity of the systems and difficulty in shops repairing transmissions.
-A hydraulic transmission is the most complex piece of machinery in your vehicle and requires sterile lab-like conditions to service.
+Hydraulic transmission is the most complex piece of machinery in your vehicle and requires sterile lab-like conditions to service.

-A manual transmission typically requires gear oil changes at intervals.
+A manual trans typically requires gear oil changes at intervals.
 The intervals may reach 30,000 miles or more, depending on the quality of the lubricant recommended by the manufacturer.
-A manual transmission is more serviceable.
+A manual trans is more serviceable.
 The clutches and gears are far less complex than those assembled in an automatic.
-Owners prefer manual transmissions for the crispness of the shifting control, typically improved fuel economy, and rugged durability.
+Owners prefer manual trans for the crispness of the shifting control, typically improved fuel economy, and rugged durability.

 Other types of Transmissions

 There are many other types of transmissions hitting the market as technology improves.
-Continuously Variable Transmissions (CVT) are becoming popular for the smoothness of the shifting.
+CVT is becoming popular for the smoothness of the shifting.
 However, some feel that the shifting is too smooth and miss the drive that a gear set ranges their mobility within.
 As a result, many luxury and performance automakers are switching to multiple gears of 8 or more to provide smoothness without sacrificing the driving force that a gear set can influence.
 Your vehicle needs multiple gears only because of the manner that gasoline engines output power in varying ranges of the RPM powerband.
 Electric motors only require one gear because the powerband is predictable and linear the entire span.